TheChirag356/skill-issue-website/README.md

 ## Technologies Used

 - HTML5, CSS3, and JavaScript for front-end development
-- Bootstrap framework for responsive design
+- ReactJs Library
-- Flask or Django for back-end development (optional)
+- Tailwind for responsive design
 - Git and GitHub for version control and collaboration

 ## Contributing